solarslurpi/GrowBuddies/docs/tasmota.md

 switchmode1 15
 switchmode2 15
 ```

-## Creating a Tasmota Binary
-This is something you might want to do for example to add a sensor or fix something that isn't working.
-I have had to do both.
-I fixed a problem with the SCD30 + ESP286 (Wemos D1) not working without a restart.
-I couldn't get the team to look at it at the time it happened so I fixed it and submitted a PR.
-A bit later on, another person had the same challenge.
-Wonderfully, arendst pointed out _From the datasheet it needs 2 seconds to power up.
-The current code doesn't allow this._ (see [PR 15438](https://github.com/arendst/Tasmota/issues/15438)).
-He tried a fix, this didn't seem to work.

-Subsequently, the Tasmota team had an opportunity to look at this problem.
-I'll discuss that and then get back to building the binary.

-(wemos_challenges)=
-### SCD 30 + Wemos D1 ESP286
-After further investigating the Wemos D1 powering and communication with the SCD 30, Arends notes: _As I thought.
-The Wemos D1 is flakey at power on._ (That's what $1.50 buys us!). _In latest dev there is a new command called SetOption46 0..255 allowing you to stall initialization for 0..255 * 10 milliseconds to let stabilize the local Wemos power.
-You might want to experiment with values like SO46 10 os SO46 20 for a 100mSec or 200mSec delay.
-If you own the Adafruit SCD30 you might also want to power the device from 5V as it draws a lot of power when measuring (notice the fainting power led because the wemos LDO just cannot provide enough power for the device.
-YMMV._

-I have not had a challenge running on 3.3V.
-Obviously, Arendst knows ALOT so his advice should be kept in mind.

-The `SetOptions46` is avalailable in Tasmota 12.1.1

 (github_compile)=
 ### Compile Tasmota with GitPod

+To add a sensor to the build or debug, you'll want to get into VS Code and play around with the code.

-- This video will get you started compiling using GitPod [Compiling your own custom Tasmota on the web - No installs, no coding!](https://www.youtube.com/watch?v=vod3Woj_vrs)
+- This video will get you started compiling using GitPod [Compiling your own custom Tasmota on the web - No installs, no coding!](https://www.youtube.com/watch?v=vod3Woj_vrs).

-Here is what I did to change the ESP286 to add the SCD40.
 - follow the directions on the [Tasmota Compiling page](https://tasmota.github.io/docs/Compile-your-build/).
 Assume GitPod.
 - After building, go into the build_output directory, right-click on `tasmota-sensors.bin.gz` and click to download.
 :::{figure} images/tasmota_build_output.jpg